-No commuting is one of my favorite benefits to working from home.
-Removing the commute form your life has a huge number of knock-on effects.
-Which will be covered in the following sections.
+No commuting is one of my favorite benefits of working from home.
+Removing the commute form your life has a huge number of knock-on effects, which will be covered in the following sections.

 This equates to 90 minutes X 230 days X 35 years = 12,075 hours of commuting.